FairwindsOps/insights-docs/docs/run/agent/report-hub.md

 Some common options are:
 * `schedule` - a Cron expression describing when to run this report
 * `timeout` - the maximum time this report should run before an error is triggered
-* `save as organization default settings` - if checked, these settings will become your organization's default settings.
-All new and existing clusters will inherit these settings, unless custom settings have been specified for that cluster.

 These options will be reflected in the `helm install` command you'll see when you click the `Install` icon.
 Be sure to run the new command after making any changes here.